NUTS statistical regions of Portugal: NUTS III

-The seven regions of Portugal are likewise subdivided into 25 subregions (subregiões) that, from 2015, represent the 2 metropolitan areas, the 21 intermunicipal communities and the 2 autonomous regions.
+The nine regions of Portugal are likewise subdivided into 25 subregions (subregiões) that, from 2015, represent the 2 metropolitan areas, the 21 intermunicipal communities and the 2 autonomous regions.
 Therefore, since the 2013 revision (enforced in 2015), the Portuguese subregions have a statutory and administrative relevance.

 The two autonomous regions (regiões autónomas) in the Atlantic, correspond to their own NUTS I, II and III categories.